turingschool/lesson_plans/ruby_03-professional_rails_applications/understanding_the_asset_pipeline.markdown

 By default, Rails will search the first set of directories directly under `app/assets`, `lib/assets`, `vendor/assets`.
 You can add additional paths to the asset pipeline, if your heart desires.

 Let's say you're living in the future and you want to include some Adobe Flash.
-And you want to store your flashy Flash apps in `app/flash/assets`—in an effort from infecting your other assets with a case of the early 2000s.
-You can add that path to the asset pipeline in `config/initializers/assets.rb`.
+And in an effort to avoid infecting your other assets with a case of the early 2000s, you want to store your flashy Flash apps in `app/flash/assets`.
+By default Rails won't know to look for assets in this location, but we can tell it to do so.
+To do this, edit the configuration in `config/initializers/assets.rb`:

 ```rb
 Rails.application.config.assets.precompile << Rails.root.join("app", "flash", "assets")